 The corn starch trick sounds really promising, though I have not tried it myself!

-When your gummies have reached your desired booziness, you can toss all of your gummy worms into one big bowl.
+Once your gummies have reached your desired level of booziness, you can toss all of your gummy worms into one big bowl.

 I store mine in glass containers with lids while they soak.
 I prefer glass to plastic for the long infusion time.
 If you need to place them in bags, do so when you are ready to serve.